 - Result in additional costs that would offset the transportation savings; or

 - Offer accommodations not reasonably adequate for the traveler's medical needs.

-If business class travel or upgraded economy is allowed under the Harvard Travel Policy but cannot be charged to the federal award, the traveler may still fly business class or upgraded economy.
-However, the difference in fare between the least expensive economy fare class and the business class fare must be charged to a non-sponsored account.
+Where funds and budget allow, the Travel Policy may allow business or upgraded economy travel for certain flights (local policies may be more restrictive); however, the difference in fare between the lowest economy airfare and the business class fare cannot be charged to federal or federal cost share funds and must be charged to a non-sponsored account.
 Please utilize the Lowest Economy Airfare Split Coding Job Aid to assist you in allocating the cost between federal and non-federal accounts.

 Authorized Approvers for the Federal Lowest Economy Airfare Travel Reimbursement Exception Form